scorpido74/azure-docs.nl-nl/articles/blockchain/service/connect-truffle.md

     }
     ```

-1. Sla de wijzigingen op `truffle-config.js`op.
+1. Sla de wijzigingen in `truffle-config.js`op.

 ## <a name="connect-to-transaction-node"></a>Verbinding maken met transactieknooppunt